omarkhairy21/windr/readme.md

 ## Overview of request life cycle

-> Note: the diagram missing the revers proxy as Load Balancer and Nginx as proxy before server instance
+> Note: the diagram missing resource Elastic Container Registry (ECR) and S3 Bucket which they are used to deploy new docker image in Elastic Beanstalk

 ![Request Life Cycle](/assets/request-flow.png "Request Life Cycle")